ionic-team/vscode-ionic/roadmap.md

 - If using say @capacitor/camera then allow editing of info.plist and Android permissions (highlight if empty)
 - (bug) Creating a new Ionic project should allow changing version number/bundleid (see bug WN-276 in Capacitor project)
 - (feat) Detect project type (capacitor/cordova/web) and report in telemetry
+- (feat) When running for web, if you close the browser, a button for "Open Browser" should allow opening it again.
+- (feat) Send the action you are doing to the output window along with a new line